 15. Offer an Overall Personalized Experience

-- Offering combo recommendations based on similar products or purchase history of distinctively bought products.
-For example, offering a combo offer for a mouse and keyboard makes for a great deal.
+- Offer combo recommendations based on similar products or purchase history of distinctively bought products.

-- Take care of the “larger thumb” principle that tells to design larger clickable links in place of tiny links
+- Take care of the larger thumb principle that recommends designing larger clickable links in place of tiny ones.

 17. Say Yes to Hamburger Icons

-- Add hamburger animations that could make your design stand out from the rest
+- Add hamburger animations that can make your design stand out from the rest.

-- Focus on its effectiveness, i.e., clicking or touching on a particular menu item should lead to the corresponding dedicated page
+- Focus on its effectiveness – clicking or touching a particular menu item should lead to the corresponding dedicated page.

 - Accommodate gesture sensitivity all across the screen so that a user can touch anywhere on the screen to trigger the action.

-- Make it easy and intuitive to combine gesture controls without hindering a task completing the process.
+- Make it easy and intuitive to combine gesture controls without hindering a task to complete the process.

-- An example could be “holding” a product, “dragging” it to the cart, and then “releasing” it.
+- For example “holding” a product, “dragging” it to the cart, and then “releasing” it.

 19. Embracing Augmented Reality

-- Try and make the experience as simple and clean as possible
+- Make the AR experience as simple and clean as possible.

 20. Catching up on the Mobile-First Design

-Needless to say, having a mobile-first design is the best thing to take care of when designing an eCommerce UX.
+Needless to say, a mobile user experience is the most important factor to take care of when designing an eCommerce UX.
 After all, m-commerce is expected to create 72.9% of eCommerce sales by 2021.

 The design of the interface should automatically adjust itself with respect to the device a user is accessing.

-- Where a website design displays multiple products on a single page, a mobile-first approach should focus on displaying only 5-10 products on a page.
+- While a website design displays multiple products on a single page, a mobile-first approach should focus on displaying only 5-10 products on a page.

 - Try and accommodate what is functionally and visually essential when designing for the mobile-first interface.